Heartbreak Anthem: Background and release

+Composition and production

+"Heartbreak Anthem" was written by Perrie Edwards, Leigh-Anne Pinnock, Jade Thirlwall, Jenna Andrews, Thom Bridges, Henrik Jonback, Lorenzo Cosi, David Saint Fleur, Johnny Goldstein, Yk Koi, Sorana Păcurar Christopher Tempest, alongside David Guetta, and Christian Karlsson, who produced the track.
+Lyrically "Heartbreak Anthem" addresses their respective exes after a breakup and wishing them the best post-split.
+It is a dance-pop and EDM song that runs for a total length of three minutes and three seconds.

 Critical reception

+Upon release, "Heartbreak Anthem" got positive reviews.
 Writing for Vulture, Zoe Haylock wrote that "Heartbreak Anthem" is "far from a sad song, but something about listening to a dance track when there's actually a possibility of dancing soon is emotional".
 DJ Times' Brian Bonavoglia stated the collaboration as an "uplifting sing-a-long that is impossible not to fall in love with".
 Euphoria Magazine complemented the song as an "absolute dance-pop banger" and "free-spirited".
 Katie Bain from Billboard wrote that "the song's production is built from brightly plucky strings and synth, with the lyrics – in the grand tradition of Destiny's Child's "Survivor" – focused on being better than that: not holding grudges, understanding that while sometimes it works out, sometimes it doesn't, and that while maybe we'll fix this, it's also possible we won't.
 Whatever!
 Who cares!"
-From ThatGrapeJuice, Sam Ajilore applauded the music video and stating the song is "rich in summer smash potential".

-From Official Charts, Rob said "The whole thing eventually builds into a frothy and ridiculously bouncy affair laced with Galantis’ signature string-flecked EDM flourishes and Guetta's dependable dance pop production."
+From Official Charts, Rob said "The whole thing eventually builds into a frothy and ridiculously bouncy affair laced with Galantis' signature string-flecked EDM flourishes and Guetta's dependable dance pop production."
 Attitude ranked the song as the group's best dance collaboration.